-The EDITVT program has the same command and editing structure as the standard Editor (i.e., EDIT, refer to DEC-15-YWZB-DN) except that the majority of the text presentation takes place on the VTO4 display CRT.
+The EDITVT program has the same command and editing structure as the standard Editor except that the majority of the text presentation takes place on the VT04 display CRT.
 The Control X (CTRL X) feature enables the user to, essentially, replace the console printer with the display CRT when desired.
+The operation of EDITVT is described in the EDIT/EDITVT XVM Utility Manual.